Sciatica is pain caused by problems with the sciatic nerve, which runs from the lower back, down the back of each leg to the feet.

 While back pain due to sciatica, and other causes, is common, there are a number of measures that can help to prevent it occurring or recurring:

-- Practice safe lifting techniques.
-When lifting bend the knees, keep the back straight and hold the object close to your body.
-By doing this, the strain is taken by the hips and legs, rather than the lower back
+• Practice safe lifting techniques.
+When lifting an object, bend the knees, keep the back straight, and hold the object close to your body.
+By doing this, the strain is taken by the hips and legs rather than the lower back

-- Ensure that your back is well supported when seated.
-Use chairs that provide good back support and are designed to provide a good seating posture.
+• Ensure that your back is well supported when seated.
+Use chairs that provide good back support and are designed to provide a correct seating posture.
 A lumber roll or contoured cushion can help to provide lower back support

 References